The language of logic. Natural and artificial languages. For or against artificial languages

 7. Kodukhov V.I.
 Introduction to linguistics.
 M., 1979.

-8. Maslov Y.S..
+8. Maslov Yu.S..
 Introduction to linguistics.
 M., 1975.

 9. Nelyubin L.L.
-Essays on introduction to linguistics. - Textbook. - M., 2005. - 215 p.
+Essays on an introduction to linguistics. - Textbook. – M., 2005. – 215 p.

 10. Reformatsky A.A.
 Introduction to linguistics.
 M.: Aspect Press, 1999. – 536 p.

-11. Rozhdestvensky Yu.V.
-Introduction to General Philology.
+11. Rozhdestvensky Yu.V..
+Introduction to general philology.
 M., 1979.

-12. Sorokina E.BUT.
+12. Sorokina E.A.
 Fundamentals of linguistics.
 M., 2013.

 13. Shaikevich A.Ya.
 Introduction to linguistics.
 M., 1995.